Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 ## Using Geneva to Bypass the Whitelister

 Geneva (*Gen*etic *Eva*sion) is a genetic algorithm that *evolves* censorship evasion strategies against a censor.
 Unlike most anti-censorship systems, it does not require deployment at both ends of the connection: it runs exclusively at one side (client or server) and defeats censorship by manipulating the packet stream to confuse the censor without impacting the underlying connection.
 A *censorship evasion strategy* describes how that traffic should be modified.
 Since Geneva will be evolving these strategies, they are expressed in a domain-specific language that comprises the DNA of each strategy.
-(For a full rundown of Geneva's strategy DNA syntax, see [our Github page](https://github.com/kkevsterrr/geneva)).
+For a full rundown of Geneva's strategy DNA syntax, see [our Github page](https://github.com/kkevsterrr/geneva).

 Geneva is comprised of two main components.
 First, the genetic algorithm, which can evolve new ways to defeat a censorship system given an application that experiences censorship and a fitness function.
 Second, the strategy engine, which applies a given strategy on the fly to modify active network traffic.